Botanical Name: Allamanda cathartica

 Give it a winter rest.
 Allamanda is tropical, not hardy so keep it at room temperature.
 Although it's evergreen, growth will slow down over the winter.
 Stop fertilizing and water sparingly in winter, but never allow the soil to dry out completely.

 Prune it back.
 Golden trumpet vine looks spectacular when allowed to grow.
 However, if you want to control its size, prune it back in early spring -- by half when necessary.
 Golden trumpet flowers at the tips of new branches, so you'll get more blooms this way.
 Cut off spent blooms to encourage more flowers.

-CAUTION: The milky sap of this plant contains a strong toxin, which may cause severe skin irritation.
+Is Golden Trumpet Vine poisonous?
+Yes.
+The milky sap of this plant contains a strong toxin, which may cause severe skin irritation.
 It's a good idea to wear gloves when handling it.

 Height: Up to 8 ft (2.4 m) if not pruned back.
 A dwarf variety reaches about 15 in (38 cm).